 This homepage for the conversation about kosher meat is a collection of many of the resources that exist related to the contemporary issues.
-For some Jews, eating meat that has been slaughtered according halachic laws of kashrut is a necessary, but not always sufficient criteria for eating.
-There are other concerns halachic and otherwise that people consider when making the choice to eat meat.
+For some Jews, eating meat that has been slaughtered according halakhic laws of kashrut is a necessary, but not always sufficient criteria for eating.
+There are other concerns halakhic and otherwise that people consider when making the choice to eat meat.

 - Grow & Behold Foods brings you delicious pastured meats raised on small family farms.
 Our meats are produced in limited quantities to ensure that we adhere to the strictest standards of kashrut, animal welfare, worker treatment, and sustainable agriculture.
 We do it right, so you can enjoy every bite.
 Hechsher: OU (glatt kosher) Products: Chicken, Turkey, Beef, Veal, and Lamb.
 Distribution: Shipping nationwide, home delivery in NY and Philadelphia Contact:email@example.com or 888-790-5781